C-r0/Raver-RAT/README.md

 <img width="537" height="250" alt="image" src="https://github.com/user-attachments/assets/508cc21c-a7e8-4daa-a41b-1d4c9d8544c6" />

 And you can make the python file executable or just send it in python, have you server ready and don't forget to leave the port open, and it's gonna work.

+If the logs isn't writing, try executing the raver-rat with sudo.